gavv/MiniSAPListener/README.md

 MiniSAPListener is a small program that listens for SAP/SDP announcements and invokes a shell command for created, removed, or modified sessions.
 It can be used with [MiniSAPServer](https://wiki.videolan.org/MiniSAPServer/).

+See usage example in [this blog post](https://enise.org/gavv/blog/minisaplistener/).

-The implementation is based on PulseAudio RTP module.
+The implementation is based on [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) RTP module.

 Build: